 Medela Sonata Review: Bottom Line

 The Medela Sonata is a great pump for moms who want the effectiveness of a hospital grade pump, but have the ability to use it on the go.
-It’s a great option for both working moms and exclusive pumpers.
+It’s a good option for both working moms and exclusive pumpers.

 (You may be able to get a Medela Sonata free or at a lower cost through insurance.
 Check out your eligibility here.)